A Change of Heart:

-There were more ups and downs, slips and falls, courage and fear, but now I had many sources of strength — David, Martin, Richard, a weekly New Warriors “integration group” in my community, Sexaholics Anonymous and, always, Marie.
+There were more ups and downs, slips and falls, courage and fear, but now I had many sources of strength — Martin, Richard, a weekly men’s group, Sexaholics Anonymous and, always, Marie.
 She stood by me, loved me and encouraged me as she saw real changes in my heart, not just my behavior.

 My Own Man

-In the last few months of my therapy with David, sensing that my need for professional therapy was coming to an end, I took greater command of the sessions to make sure I dealt with everything I needed his help with: lingering feelings of rejection I needed to release; hurts I needed to forgive.
-More and more, I was coming in to therapy sessions reporting joy instead of hurt, anger or fear, sharing my increased sense of identity and power as a man, reporting on new friendships I was building and new risks I was taking to test my increased inner strength.
+In the last few months of my therapy, sensing that my need for professional counselor was coming to an end, I took greater command of the sessions to make sure I dealt with everything I needed his help with: lingering feelings of rejection I needed to release; hurts I needed to forgive.
+More and more, I was coming into therapy sessions reporting joy instead of hurt, anger or fear, sharing my increased sense of identity and power as a man, reporting on new friendships I was building and new risks I was taking to test my increased inner strength.

-As we prepared to part ways, one time David had me lie down on the couch as he played soft music.
-Sitting behind me, he cradled my head and shoulders in his hands.
+As we prepared to part ways, one time my therapist had me lie on the couch as he played contemplative music.
+Sitting on a chair beside me, he cradled my head and shoulders in his hands.
 “You ARE a man,” I heard his strong, deep voice affirming.
 “You are strong.
 You are powerful.
 You have broken the power that once tied you to your mother’s identity.
 You have proven yourself as a man among men.
 Men admire you and affirm you.
 You are one of them.
 You are a good and loving husband and father.
 You are whole.
 Not perfect, but you’re okay not being perfect.
 You are whole.”